john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 ##### Median Filter

-The Median filter is, a non-linear denoising and smoothing filter that uses ordering to compute the filtered value.
+The median filter is, a non-linear denoising and smoothing filter that uses ordering to compute the filtered value.
 A histogram is computed on the neighborhood, defined by a 2D kernel, and the central pixel value is replaced by the median of the pixel values in the neighborhood.

-In {numref}`median_gaussian_characteristics_fig`, we have the results of a 3x3 Median filter on a mammogram image degraded with Gaussian noise.
+In {numref}`median_gaussian_characteristics_fig`, we have the results of a 3x3 median filter on a mammogram image degraded with Gaussian noise.

 ```{code-cell}
 :tags: [hide-cell, remove-output]